 5. The Mind of a Chef

-Now in its fifth series, The Mind of a Chef is narrated by chef Anthony Bourdain and hosted by a different top chef per season.
+The Mind of a Chef is narrated by the late, beloved chef Anthony Bourdain and hosted by a different top chef per season.
 Each season combines travel, cooking, history, science and fun, while the chef also shares some secret recipes, tips and techniques.
 For example, in the latter half of season three, chef Magnus Nilsson brings viewers backstage into his kitchen at Fäviken to show what it’s like to run, manage and maintain the high standards of perhaps one of the most creative restaurants on the planet.

 The Mind of a Chef does literally just that: it takes us into the mind of the chef.
 This show—and media in general—brings chefs to a whole new celebrity status and yet, makes them more personable, approachable and human.
 That’s perhaps the biggest food trend taking place today.
 Ordinary people now have a backstage, all access pass into the once closed kitchens (and lives) of the world’s best chefs.